-STAY SAFE Keeping everything above board protects you and everyone involved.
+Keeping everything above board protects you and everyone involved.
 There are a few rules about fundraising that you might need to know depending on what you've got planned.

+The basics

-The basics Always make it clear to donors what their money is going towards.
+Always make it clear to donors what their money is going towards.
 For example, if you're holding an event and using a percentage of what you raise to cover your costs, you must tell donors that in advance and make it clear on all promotional materials (e.g. "100% of proceeds will go to Teenage Cancer Trust").

-If you'd like to hold on to our materials, please keep them for future fundraising.
-If you don't think you'll need them, please send them back to us so they can be reused - it's good for the environment and saves the charity money!
+Please use the Teenage Cancer Trust 'in aid of' logo on all publicity materials.

 When wearing a Teenage Cancer Trust T-shirt or badge you're representing our brand - please don't smoke or drink to excess.

 Remember that this is your fundraising or event.
 As such, we can't accept responsibility for any issues arising from it.

 Please don't approach any celebrity, public figure or performance artist (or their agents) to endorse or take part in your activity without checking with us first.
 We work with a lot of different celebrities so we need to co-ordinate requests for them to get involved.

+Keeping safe

+It's important that you keep yourself and others safe when fundraising.
+Safeguarding is at the heart of everything we do and must be kept at the forefront of our fundraising activities.
+This means working to minimise potential risks and never knowingly placing people at risk of harm.

+If you have any concerns or would like more information on safeguarding, please email safeguarding@ teenagecancertrust.org.

+Gift Aid

-Gift aid Gift Aid is a UK Government scheme which allows us to reclaim tax on donations.
-That means for every £1 donated, we can claim an extra 25p at no cost to you.
+Gift Aid is a UK Government scheme which allows us to reclaim tax on donations.
+That means for every £1 donated, we can claim an extra 25p at no cost to you or your sponsor.

 We can only claim Gift Aid on personal donations, not on donations made on behalf of organisations, from non-UK taxpayers, collections, on auction prizes or ticket sales.

+If you're taking part in an event for us, please read the Gift Aid Information for Fundraisers on our website to understand when you can, and should not, ask for Gift Aid in your donations.

 If you're collecting sponsorship donations and would like us to be able to claim Gift Aid, please ask your sponsors to write their full name, home address and postcode on the sponsorship form.

 Make sure they don't give their work address and don't forget they must tick the Gift Aid box if they are a UK taxpayer and want us to reclaim Gift Aid.

-Raffles and lotteries Please ensure you've reviewed the relevant legal requirements before you start.
+Raffles and lotteries

+Please ensure you've reviewed the relevant legal requirements before you start.
 Your local authority and/or the Gambling Commission should have everything you need.
 More guidance is available on our website.

+Insurance

-Insurance Do check you've got all the insurance you need (public liability insurance, for example) for any event you're holding.
+Do check you've got all the insurance you need (public liability insurance, for example) for any event you're holding.
 It's worth writing up a simple risk assessment so you've thought through what any risks might be and what you'll do if something happens.
 Our website has lots of great information to help you.
-Licences If you're putting on some entertainment at your event such as music or performance, you may need a Public Entertainment Licence - check out www.gov.uk if you're unsure.
-Unfortunately, we can't apply for one for you.
-Collections If you want to organise a collection, it's important you read the guidelines on our website before you start.